 This is the home of Jennifer Hallock, author of the Sugar Sun series.
 Whether you are a long-time fan of the larger Altarejos clan or just learned about the series through the

 Learn all about the Sugar Sun series epic family saga set at the beginning of the twentieth century.
-Books are listed in publication order but do not need to be read that way.
-All are interconnected-yet-standalone happily-ever-afters.
+Don’t know where to start?
+Check out this page.
+(And the short answer is anywhere: all are interconnected-yet-standalone happily-ever-afters!)

 I have written a lot of history on this blog—no surprise since it is my day job.
 Here are links to the most relevant posts, complete with illustrations.

 Want to learn more about the setting of the Sugar Sun series?
 Click on any of the graphics of this page, or explore the maps of the Philippines & Manila at the bottom of the post.

 Here is an alphabetical listing of the Sugar Sun glossary terms.
 Simply click on the graphic of your choice to open the annotated post in a new window.
 This list will be updated to include new terms as their posts are written.
 For Writers

 I have collected a slew of tools that I use regularly to enhance my character and setting development.
 This includes everything from how different height characters would look kissing to what the sky above them would really look like at night.
 I did not program these tools, but I have gathered them in one place for you.

 I was honored to be able to present my research and ideas about the fabricated historical chronotopes in romance genre fiction at the 2018 IASPR conference in Sydney, Australia.
 Part one looks at how the bestsellers in historical romance are disproportionately: (1) set in Great Britain; (2) overpopulated with nobles; and (3) selective in their historical accuracy.